stroxler/ape-nix/README.md

 Next, you can run
 ```
-result/bin/home-manager --flake .#macos-silicon switch
+result/bin/home-manager --flake .#aarch64-darwin switch
 ```
 to actually run home manager configured for `aarch64-darwin`.

-Note that the namespacing of the home configuration to point at isn't super obvious; the actual key in the flake value is `homeConfigurations.macos-silicon`, but home manager seems to inject the `homeConfigurations` on its own so we give it the path `.#macos-silicon`.
+Note that the namespacing of the home configuration to point at isn't super obvious; home-manager expects the key name to live inside `homeConfigurations` (it will look in some other places too).

+The name of the configuration is arbitrary if you specify it directly; I'm using the system name for simplicitly.

 # What's actually going on here?